andreasschenkel/moodle-unilabeltype_imageboard/README.md

 [v3.0.1] 2023101500:

 - move duplicate code to resize function
+- Make the imageboard_container just 20px larger than the imageboard.

 [v3.0.0] 2023101400: